AnnaAxelsson051/Test-Driven-Development-Workshop/README.md

 ## Description

-Some basic tests for some simple methods as part of a workshop excersise for the .NET Fullstack Developer education.
-The goal was to use TDD and write tests using the xUnit framework.
+Some basic tests for some simple methods as part of a workshop excersise.
+This application was developed using Test-Driven Development (TDD) principles.
+Automated unit tests were implemented using xUnit testing framework to ensure code reliability and maintainability.

 ---

-## Technologies used:
+## Technologies used

 - .NET
 - C#